Callumacourt/knightTravails/README.md

-A function 'knightMoves' that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.
+A website containing a chessboard, users select a starting square and an end square and a BFS algorithim finds the fastest possible set of moves for a knight to move from the start to the end square.
+This project displays my knowledge of BFS principles.
+Compiled using webpack.

 Link to site: https://callumacourt.github.io/knightTravails/